|

 to Dust to speed up your card flow (and force the game into the Attrition phase

+quickly).
 Meanwhile, your 5/3 Spirit Sworded recruit knocks hard on her Sanctum door,

 barely killing two pumped Cyclops swordsmen in the process.
 After that, your